Molasses cookies—homey and historic, from the days when sugar was unaffordable to most households—from This Little Cookie

 Types Of Cookies

 - Drop Cookies.
 A relatively soft dough is dropped by the spoonful onto the baking sheet.
 During baking, the mounds of dough spread and flatten.
-Chocolate chip cookies, oatmeal cookies and macaroons are examples of drop cookies.
+Chocolate chip cookies, oatmeal cookies and coconut macaroons are examples of drop cookies.

 - Molded Cookies.
 Made from a stiffer dough that is molded into balls or other shapes (wreaths, for example) before baking.
 Almond crescents are an example of molded cookies.